KeshavCh0udhary/natural-language-task-manager/README.md

 - 🗂️ Clean and intuitive task board interface
 - ⚡ Real-time updates and editing
 - 🔄 Persistent storage with Supabase
+- 📋 Transcript parser for handling multiple tasks in a single text

 ## Setup Instructions